You know that feeling when you’re minding your own business and someone who smells really good walks by?

 A guy I knew used women’s deodorant because the masculine deodorant increased his musky scent.
 I’ve also met women who use men’s deodorant.

-I don’t always wear deodorant, and it works for me.
+I don’t always wear deodorant outside work, and it works for me.
 Figure out what works for you and do that.

 5. Use a body spray or perfume.

 Find a long-lasting one.
-My signature scent is Comptoir Sud Pacifique in Vanilla Abricot.
+My signature scent was Comptoir Sud Pacifique in Vanilla Abricot, but now I’m leaning toward Vanilla Extreme.

 6. Never wear the same clothes twice